 Many companies don't list a contact person when they post jobs, because they have a team of hiring staff who sort through cover letters and resumes before passing them to the hiring manager for the appropriate department.
 They prefer to leave the hiring manager anonymous until he or she contacts you for an interview.

-An organization may also not want to disclose who the hiring manger is to avoid emails and phone calls from applicants, particularly if they anticipate receiving a large number of applications from potential job candidates.
+An organization may also not want to disclose who the hiring manager is to avoid emails and phone calls from applicants, particularly if they anticipate receiving a large number of applications from potential job candidates.
 So, don't worry if you can't find someone to address your letter to.
 It will be forwarded to the correct department and recipient.

 If you don't have a contact person at the company, either leave off the salutation from your cover letter and start with the first paragraph of your letter or, better yet, use a general salutation.
-When using a general salutation, capitalize the nouns.

 Examples of General Salutations

-Dear Hiring Manager
+- Dear Hiring Manager

-Dear Human Resources Manager
+- Dear Human Resources Manager

-Dear Sir or Madam
+- Dear Sir or Madam

 When to Use 'Dear' in a Cover Letter

-- For potential employers, use Mr., Ms. or Dr. (unless you have been instructed otherwise).
-Even if you know a woman is married, it is safer to use “Ms.” as opposed to “Mrs.” as the latter may be offensive in certain circumstances.
+- For potential employers, use Mr., Ms. or Dr., unless you have been instructed otherwise.
+Even if you know a woman is married, it is safer to use “Ms.” as opposed to “Mrs.,” as the latter may be offensive in certain circumstances.